MiGS will be be closed for the holidays on November 25th and 26th in observation of Thanksgiving.

 What forms of payment are accepted?

-MiGS accepts purchase order and all major credit cards.
+MiGS accepts purchase orders, and all major credit cards with a 3% credit card processing fee.
+Please submit POs to firstname.lastname@example.org.
 For international customers, we also accept wire transfers with a $20 USD fee.

 Place an Order

 Not sure how your data sequencing can possibly keep up with your research?
 We're researchers first and businessmen second, so we are always working to meet your unique needs.